Generic selectors

 No, you don't need a membership, but you may struggle to find many fixtures with general-sale Brighton tickets available.

-To have the best chance of securing a brief, club membership will give you priority access.
+To have the best chance of securing a ticket, club membership will give you priority access.

 How to get club membership for Brighton